-Cardinal Health forecasts fiscal 2018 profit below estimates
+Cardinal Health's dismal forecast drags rivals, drugmakers down

 "While management had previously indicated that 2018 earnings would be down year-over-year, the midpoint of the guidance range came in $0.26 below our estimate," William Blair analysts wrote in a note.

-Cardinal said its pharmaceutical unit posted a 7 percent decline in profit in the fourth quarter ended June 30, largely due to low generic drug prices.

-Net earnings attributable to the company fell to $274 million, or 86 cents per share, in the quarter, from $333 million, or $1.02 per share, a year earlier.
+Net earnings attributable to the company fell 17.7 percent to $274 million in the fourth quarter ended June 30.

-Excluding one-time items, Cardinal earned $1.31 per share, beating analysts' average estimate of $1.24.
+Excluding one-time items, Cardinal earned $1.31 per share, beating analysts' average estimate of $1.24, according to Thomson Reuters I/B/E/S. Net sales rose 5 percent to $32.97 billion.

-Profit in Cardinal Health's medical unit rose 13 percent to $138 million in the reported quarter, reflecting robust demand for post-acute care products.

-The company's medical business distributes medical, surgical and laboratory products to hospitals and other healthcare providers.
+The company's pharmaceutical unit posted a 7 percent decline in profit in the reported quarter, largely due to low generic drug prices.

+Cardinal Chief Executive George Barrett said on the conference call the company was exploring strategic alternatives for its service and distribution business in China.

 Reporting by Akankshita Mukhopadhyay and Manas Mishra in Bengaluru; Writing by Ankur Banerjee; Editing by Sai Sachin Ravikumar and Shounak Dasgupta